UP934378/SoftEngProject_Pegasus/docs/aggregator.markdown

 ## Aggregator Code Documents

-- The below links lead to the standard doc.rs webpages that have been constructed for the agregator.
+- The below links lead to the standard doc.rs webpages that have been constructed for the aggregator.
-- All functions, structs and other rust objects have been labled and explained within.
+- All functions, structures and other rust objects have been ladled and explained within.
-- Any issues found please inform your local admin ASAP.

 [Aggregator Rust Docs](/cw-code-t1/code_docs/doc/pegassas_aggregator/)